dhruvdevu/GenreClassificationDL/index.md

 It would also be interesting to try out more optimizers, although we found reasonable success using SGD and Adam.

 ### Other approaches
-We started the project by attempting to build a model which learns a mapping from audio features and lyrics to a song's representation in the collaborative filtering space [reference collaborative filtering].
+We started the project by attempting to build a model which learns a mapping from audio features and lyrics to a song's representation in the collaborative filtering space [9].
 A very useful model when attempting to recommend songs with a low number of plays.
-Our approach was motivated by [Sanders paper] to which we aimed to contribute by including lyric data as feature input.
+Our approach was motivated by [7] to which we aimed to contribute by including lyric data as feature input.

 The usage data from the million song dataset proved to be difficult to work with.
-We attempted to obtain the collaborative filtering space by using the Spark Alternating Least Squares algorithm with implicit feedback from [https://dl.acm.org/citation.cfm?id=1608614] on a Google Cloud instance.
+We attempted to obtain the collaborative filtering space by using the Spark Alternating Least Squares algorithm with implicit feedback from [5] on a Google Cloud instance.
 However, even after an exhaustive hyper-parameter search we were unable to produce a collaborative filtering space which was reasonable: Rudolph the red nosed reindeer and a heavy metal song were closest neighbors.
 Since the authors did not elaborate on the collaborative filtering space they found in their paper, we decided to reached out.
 They haven't responded yet.
 Since our results seemed inappropriate and we could not find how a correct collaborative filtering space should look like, we decided to pivot on our problem statement.

 To make use of the work we put forward on the usage data, we also wanted to predict number of plays of a song given audio features and lyrics.
 We reasoned that humans are pretty good at predicting genre - most people who listen to a large enough variety of music can eventually figure out what different genres sound like, at least roughly.
 Though automated genre classification is an immensely useful task, we sought to see whether our models could also learn to predict features that are difficult for humans to understand as well.
 In particular, we trained our models to predict popularity of music, by determining which percentile of music a particular song fell into (ranked by number of listens).
 We formulated this as a classification problem with 1 bin for each 10th percentile (10 classes).
 However, we were not able to achieve a better result than random classification and the embedding space which we learned similarly to the genre classification task appeared random as well.
 Therefore, we decided to solely focus on genre classification.